Raúl de Nieves

 Raul de Nieves (born 1983, Michoacán, Mexico) is a multimedia artist, performer, and musician.
 He lives and works in Brooklyn, New York.

 Early life

 De Nieves grew up in Michoacán, Mexico.
-His father passed away when de Nieves was two.
+His father died when de Nieves was two.
 Several years later, de Nieves and his family emigrated to San Diego, CA. At 20, de Nieves was accepted to the California College of the Arts, but decided against paying the tuition fees and instead moved to San Francisco's Mission District.
 He worked at an antiques shop called Gypsy Honeymoon and soon met fellow artist and sculptor Stewart Uoo.

 Work

 De Nieve's showed first series of paintings, St George and the Dragon (2003–05), in 2005 at the back room of the Gypsy Honeymoon.

 The following year, de Nieves moved to New York and exhibited new sculptures, shoes, at Newman Popiashvili.

 In 2014, he completed his first life-sized work, Day(ves) of Wonder, which returned the artist back to his performance roots in Mexican textiles and Bushwick drag.